How to Install Brave Browser on Ubuntu 24.04, 22.04, or 20.04

 brave-browser --version

-Install Brave Browser Beta on Ubuntu via APT Command
+Install Brave Browser Beta via APT Command

 If you have imported the beta repository and would like to install the beta version of Brave Browser, run the following command: